 Let’s face it, some clients need more hand holding than others.

-If you want to charge per hour for social media services, it can be tricky to know how much to charge.
+If you want to charge per hour for social media management services, it can be tricky to know how much to charge.

 This could be anywhere from $25 to $150 per hour depending on the subject and the amount of research involved.